Arg0s1080/mrz/README.md

         birth_date       (str):  YYMMDD
         sex              (str):  Genre.
 Male: 'M', Female: 'F' or Undefined 'X' expiry_date      (str):  YYMMDD
-        id_number        (str):  Personal number.
+        optional data    (str):  Personal number.
 In some countries non-mandatory field.
 Empty string by default transliteration (dict):  Transliteration dictionary for non-ascii chars.
 Latin based by default force           (bool):  Disables checks for country, nationality and document_type fields.
                                  Allows to use 3-letter-codes not included in the countries dictionary